 - ¼ cup 2% milk (for the vegan option use plant-based milk)

 - ½ cup vegetarian-friendly sour cream, full fat such as Daisy brand (for the vegan option, use vegan sour cream)

 - 1 tablespoon dried chives

 - Kosher salt to taste

-- Drain potatoes in a colander and return to pot.
-Mash with a potato masher to make potatoes easier to work with, leaving some lumps.
+- Drain the potatoes in a colander and then return them to the pot.

 - Add butter and milk.
 Mash with a potato masher until lumps are gone.

 - Stir in sour cream, chives, onion powder, white pepper and kosher salt.

 (Please refer to the post above for instructional photographs for this recipe)